ste2425/RTCodingExercise.Microservices/README.md

 It’s great that you are eager to join our team.
 To make your life a bit easier we have provided you with a basic boilerplate project.

-This is the Microservices style application, you can find a Monolithic based boilerplate here
+This is the Microservices style application, you can find a Monolithic based boilerplate here: https://github.com/Regtransfers/RTCodingExercise.Monolithic

 ## Forking
 Please fork this project into your own github repository, this repository has been locked and cannot be committed to.